 Why is a squirrel monkey haven needed?

-Squirrel monkeys are widely used in research and there is demand for more accredited sanctuaries to house monkeys leaving research.
+Squirrel monkeys are widely used in research and there is demand for more accredited sanctuary space to house monkeys retired from research.

 What are squirrel monkeys like?

 Although small at 1 to 2 lbs, they have big personalities, are curious about everything, have lots of smarts, and are super social.

 Is it safe to release monkeys from research?